A quick guide to help you choose the most suitable resort in Costa Brava:

 Begur makes a good getaway for a quiet meal away from the bustle of the coastal resorts.
 Eat at the highly recommended Restaurant Turandot for around 25 € per person, or Casa Juanita serving great fresh fish from the local coastline.
 Head to the beach at Sa Tuna a small costal town just outside of Begur.
 A short drive away from Begur, you'll find the smaller coastal town of Tamariu.
 This typical Costa Brava resort is popular with Spanish families and provides a good selection of shops and restaurants for a great day on the coast.

 Although not one of the more scenic resorts on the Costa Brava, Blanes is an extremely popular holiday destination due largely to the huge beaches which stretch along the hotel-lined promenade towards the neighbouring resort of Lloret de Mar.
 Behind the hotels is a flourishing town with bars, cafes and restaurants.
-The resort has a large English clientele, and many of the menus cater for the English offering 'traditional' fish and chips and fried breakfast menus.

 Like many of the Costa Brava resorts, Blanes was formerly a small fishing town, but is now massively redeveloped to cater for tourism.
 Blanes is not the most 'up-market' resort on the Costa Brava.
 Those looking for cheap holiday deals may consider staying at the large campsite located in the centre of Blanes.